 Matthew graduated in Law and worked for multinational computer companies prior to establishing his own software business.
 He has founded and managed technology and biotech companies in Australia, the US and the UK.
 Since 2005 he has focused on growing philanthropy and for for seven years was the chair of UK Community Foundations, the national body that links the 56 Community Foundations.
 In 2012 he prepared a report for the Secretary of State for Culture, Media and Sport on the future of Digital Giving in the Arts and in 2013 was appointed to the Arts Council.
 He is currently a trustee of the Watts Gallery, Philanthropy Impact, The Philanthropy Workshop, and the Beacon Awards and has initiated a new project, the Philanthropy Collaborative, to encourage the wealthy to give more of their private assets for the public good.
 He was a founding director of Localgiving.com and a member of the Philanthropy Review Board .
 In 2014 he was appointed a Commander of the British Empire (CBE) in the Queen’s Birthday Honours list.

 Helen graduated from Durham University in 1979.
 After a number of years in business development in the software industry she co founded a software company taking primary responsibility for human resources.
-In 2006 she was awarded a PhD in Sociology from the University of Kent in 2006.
-She worked for a number of years in the consulting and software industry, in both business development and human resource management.
-Helen was the High Sheriff of Surrey for 2013 – 2014 and is the chair of Kent, Surrey and Sussex Air Ambulance Trust as well as a Governor of St Catherine’s School and a Member of the Council of the University of Surrey.
-She researched and wrote Hidden Surrey and is a member of the Watts Gallery’s Limnerslease Appeal Committee and an alumni of The Philanthropy Workshop.
+In 2006 she was awarded a PhD in Sociology at the University of Kent.
+In 2009 she researched and wrote the report Hidden Surrey.
+She served as High Sheriff of Surrey for 2013 – 2014 and is Chair of Kent, Surrey and Sussex Air Ambulance Trust, a member of the Watts Gallery’s Limnerslease Appeal Committee and of the University of Surrey’s Advancement Committee.
 In 2015 Helen was appointed an Officer of the British Empire (OBE) in the Queen’s New Years Honours List.